-Download the SCIRun installer executable and the from the website mentioned above or from the flash drive provided.
+Download the SCIRun installer executable from the website mentioned above or from the flash drive provided.
 Chose the version (32 or 64 bit) that corresponds to your operating system.
 Run the installer and follow the prompts to install the software.
-You can open SCIRun by clicking on the shortcut created during installation in the start menu.
+You can open SCIRun from the Start menu.